Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 Blockbid will also accept cryptocurrency deposits.

-How much will it cost me to use Blockbid?
+How much does it cost me to use Blockbid?

-As Blockbid is not yet live, there’s only limited information available about the fees that will apply.
+As Blockbid is not yet fully launched, there’s limited information available about the fees that will apply.
 What we do know is that the platform will feature the following:

 - A flat 0.1% trading fee